 You must sign the last page of the will.
-You can’t use an electronic signature.
+You can use an electronic signature.
 You must also date the will when you sign it.

 Your signature must be witnessed by two other adults who are present at the time you sign.
 The two witnesses must then sign the will in your presence.
 You and the witnesses should initial each page of the will in front of each other.

 Previously, the law required that the will-maker and their witnesses had to be physically present together to watch each other sign the will, in order for the will to be valid.
-To ensure that British Columbians can safely make wills during this time, a change in the law made during the pandemic allows a will to be witnessed remotely.
-This is a permanent change in the law that will continue beyond the pandemic.
+A permanent change in the law now allows a will to be witnessed remotely.
 The change allows for the will-maker and their witnesses to be in each other’s electronic presence.
 See step 3 below to learn what’s required when a will (or codicil) is witnessed electronically.

 Step 2.
 Choose your witnesses

 If you feel there are no other options, a beneficiary can act as your witness.
 The risk is that your beneficiary will not receive their gift unless a court allows it.
 Your executor would have to apply to the court to show you did intend to make the gift.
 This takes time and money!
 And if the court isn’t satisfied, the witness can’t receive the gift.
 Either way, be aware that the remainder of the will isn’t affected.
 You should talk to a lawyer before having any beneficiary act as your witness.

 If you have your will witnessed by someone who is named as an executor or beneficiary (or their spouse), then once it's safe to do so, re-sign a fresh copy of the will.
 This time, use two witnesses who aren’t beneficiaries, executors, or their spouses!

 Step 3.
 Sign and witness the will